v6b/v6/pastebin-worker/README.md

 **Step 2**.
 Clone the repository and enter the directory.
 Run `yarn` to install dependencies.

 **Step 3**.
-Modify entries in `wrangler.toml` according to your own account information (routes, kv namespace ids are what you need to modify).
+Modify entries in `wrangler.toml` according to your own account information (routes, kv namespace id are what you need to modify, do not touch the binding name).

 > [!NOTE]
 > Ensure that the domain in your routes configuration is hosted on your Cloudflare account.